helenawsu/blog/src/data/blog/cv-proj4.md

   </div>

 # Overview
-In this project, we build and train a nerf from sratch with custom dataset.
-The process is divided into three parts: camera calibration and image capture, 2d nerf, and 3d nerf.
+This projects and train a nerf from sratch with custom dataset.
+The process includes camera calibration using ArUco markers, training a warm-up 2D image field, and implementing a full 3D NeRF with optimization techniques like prioritizing object pixels and high-density ray segments.
+Addtionally, we explore converting the implicit NeRF representation into an explicit mesh with cube marching.

 <iframe
   src="/plotly/volrend_trisurf_step0-5.html"